RoboTuan/Network-Dynamics-and-Learning/README.md

 # NetworkDynamicsAndLearning
-Homework repository for the course "Network Dynamics and Learning" of Politecnico di Torino
+Homework and Lab repository for the course "Network Dynamics and Learning" of Politecnico di Torino